Does our society value friendships?

 Treat each relationship as a valuable friendship; it is not because it brings every single thing, but for the things it brings.

-When in fact, we can gain more by diversifying our friendships and tapping into the best of others, just like we can give the best of ourselves and not be required to show up in ways that we aren’t strong.
+In fact, we can gain more by diversifying our friendships and tapping into the best of others, just like we can give the best of ourselves and not be required to show up in ways that we aren’t strong.

-Believe in friendship — all it’s iterations.
+Believe in friendship — all its iterations.